Online Teaching Certification Pathways

 Step 2 - Re-certification (After 3 Years)

-QOTL 2 - This training is meant for faculty who've completed QOTL 1 or another online teaching certification 3 years ago, and are ready to get re-certified.
+QOTL 2 - This training is meant for faculty who have completed QOTL 1 or an equivalent online teaching certification 3 years ago, and are ready to get re-certified.
 The content of QOTL 2 builds on the content of QOTL 1 and takes faculty to a more advanced level of online teaching training.

 OR

-Step 3 - Continuous Ongoing Quality Improvement (Every 3 Years
+Step 3 - Ongoing Quality Improvement (Every 3 Years)

-Repeat either QOTL 2 (you can choose a different course content pathway), or another equivalent list above, every three years to maintain your online teaching certification.
+Every three years, repeat either QOTL 2 (you can choose a different course content pathway), or another equivalent componet(s) above, to maintain your online teaching certification.

-*If you'd like to apply for QOTL 1 equivalency, we invite you to submit your course transcripts and an online or hybrid course for a consultative course review to ensure that your course is aligned with the OEI Course Design Rubric.
-To submit and/or if you have any questions, please email Nada Nekrep, our Faculty Online Education Coordinator.
+*If you'd like to apply for QOTL 1 equivalency, we invite you to fill out the DE Questionnaire, then submit your course transcripts and your online (or hybrid) course for a consultative course review to ensure that your course is aligned with the OEI Course Design Rubric.
+To submit your transcripts, receive instructions for consultative course review, and to ask questions, please email our DE Coordinator Nada Nekrep at nekrepn@smccd.edu